 - Hold assembled unit against the wall at pre-measured location (this should line up with the studs).
 This is when four hands are really useful–ok, essential.

 - Use a balance to ensure it is straight and mark the walls for the screw anchors.

-And the 3rd support bracket.
+7. Put up the third support bracket.

-Hopefully your boards are dry and you can put them up right away!
+Hopefully your boards are dry and you can put them up right away.

-Then comes the fun part!
+Then comes the fun part.
 Decorating them.
 My hubby was laughing at me.
-When the boards were finally dry (the next morning) I was literally running around the house gathering up decor from every room of the house, and I hadn’t even had my coffee yet!
+When the boards were finally dry (the next morning) I was literally running around the house gathering up decor from every room of the house, and I hadn’t even had my coffee yet.

 Every season I have had fun changing up the decor.

 This is a summer decor version of my shelf.
 I really wanted more white accents.
 And the pop of natural green felt very fresh.

 These iron pipe shelves are like a decor entity all to themselves.
 I enjoy decorating them and changing them up every season.

 And the funniest part about this project?
 My hubby loves them at lest as much as I do.
 Go figure.